 If you are moving into an apartment with a pet, that might tack on a good amount of money to your rent.
 Many apartments require a "pet rent" on top of your monthly rent.
 For more information on everything that goes into renting with pets, check out our guide.

-There are a few other things to consider that probably go under everyone’s radar.
+There are a few hidden rental costs to consider that probably go under everyone's radar.